QTC-UMD/rydiqule/docs/source/installation.rst

     To see what architectures are supported, please see the `vendoring repository <https://github.com/QTC-UMD/rydiqule-vendored-conda-builds>`_.

-Editable installtion requires `git` to be installed.
+Editable installation requires `git` to be installed.

 Confirm installation
 --------------------